zane-abbud/DS4002-Case-Study/README.md

 1. Read `Hook.pdf` to understand the case study scenario and your role.
 2. Review `Rubric.pdf` to understand the task, criteria, and expected final product.
-3. Open `Supplemental_Materials/` to access the dataset instructions, scripts, references, and background materials.
+3. Open `Supplemental_Materials/Data/` to access the dataset instructions or cloud dataset link.
-4. Follow the dataset instructions to download or locate the fake/real news dataset.
+4. Download the fake/real news dataset if needed and place it in the correct working location described in the dataset instructions.
-5. Run or review the project scripts or notebooks provided in `Supplemental_Materials/`.
+5. Run or review the code in `Supplemental_Materials/Scripts/`.
-6. Reproduce the major workflow steps: data preparation, EDA, TF-IDF feature extraction, logistic regression modeling, and evaluation.
+6. Read the background materials in `Supplemental_Materials/Supporting_Articles/` to understand the real-world context of fake news and misinformation.
-7. Use the supplemental readings and documentation to better understand fake news detection, text classification, TF-IDF, logistic regression, and model interpretation.
+7. Reproduce the major workflow steps: data preparation, exploratory data analysis, TF-IDF feature extraction, logistic regression modeling, and evaluation.
 8. Create your own final report, notebook, or slide deck explaining the reproduced project.

 ## Expected Student Deliverable